rich1123/Kafka3-Data/README.md

 --topic bank-customer-events
 ```

-### Your Phase1 Mession
+### Your Phase1 Mission

 these scripts work. kinda. the problem is every time we re-start the consumer, we lose
 all the customer data. the reason is the coder doesn't know SQL like you do! so all the data gets
 put into in-memory data structures, but every time you restart the consumer script, they get emptied.

-you need to use SQL alchemy to add to the Consumer in phase1 what's needed to save that transaction information into a "transaction" table in the SQl of your choice.
+you need to use SQL alchemy to add to the Consumer in phase1 what's needed to save that transaction information into a "transaction" table in the SQL DB of your choice.

 you probably need to create the "database" and the "table" within your Sql Database, and then
-connect to it anytime someone creates a XactionConsumer() object.
+connect to it anytime someone creates a XactionConsumer() object. (so that modifying the __init__ method.)

 and that SQLAlchemy  might be something like
 ``` python